FrankLef/cookiecutter-pkg/README.md

 Every thing should work fine now.
 However, it is not rare that the following exception shows up

-    Import "mypkg" could not be resolved Pylance(reportMissingImports)
+    Import "todopkg" could not be resolved Pylance(reportMissingImports)

 See the section [Help reportMissingImports](#help-reportmissingimports) below on how to solve this common problem.